4.9★ Verified Google Reviews100% Private — No Group ToursFree Consultation

 Designed by a specialist who knows the country.

-Every Japan honeymoon is built by a dedicated Juniper specialist who designs fully private, custom itineraries from scratch.
+Every South Korea honeymoon is built by a dedicated Juniper specialist — Allison Tucker or Cherisse Liptzin — who designs fully private, custom itineraries from scratch.

 Common Questions

 Two windows are iconic.
-Spring (late March–April) brings the cherry blossoms; autumn (late October–November) brings the maple colours and crisp, clear days.
+Spring (late March through April) brings the cherry blossoms — extraordinary across Seoul, Gyeongju, and the south; autumn (late September–early November) brings the fiery foliage and crisp, clear days.
 Both are romantic and both book out far ahead.
-Winter is quietly magical for snow and onsen seclusion; early summer is green and uncrowded before the rainy season.
+Winter is quietly atmospheric for snow-dusted palaces and far fewer crowds; early summer is green and uncrowded before the rains.
 Your specialist will time it to what you most want.

-Every Japan honeymoon is a fully private, custom itinerary, so pricing depends on duration, the cities and regions you combine, and your accommodation tier — from design hotels to luxury ryokan with private onsen.
+Every South Korea honeymoon is a fully private, custom itinerary, so pricing depends on duration, the cities and regions you combine, and your accommodation tier — from Seoul landmark hotels to a traditional hanok stay in Bukchon.
 International airfare is not included.
 Your specialist will walk through detailed pricing during your free consultation.

-That is the classic Japan honeymoon — the energy and food of Tokyo and Kyoto balanced with a ryokan in Hakone or the Alps, where the pace slows to a private onsen, a kaiseki dinner, and a garden.
+That is the classic South Korea honeymoon — the energy and food of Seoul and Busan balanced with a hanok stay, the tomb-dotted calm of Gyeongju, and slow island days on Jeju, where the pace drops to waterfalls, beaches, and long dinners.
 Your specialist will balance the two around how you like to travel.

-Book a free call with your Japan specialist.
+Book a free call with your South Korea specialist.

 30 minutes, completely free.
-Your specialist will walk through regions, timing, accommodation options, and what a fully private Japan honeymoon looks like for the two of you.
+Your specialist will walk through regions, timing, accommodation options, and what a fully private South Korea honeymoon looks like for the two of you.

 Book a Consultation